This AIM episode’s mystical adventure shares:

 Ratings and reviews from listeners are extremely valuable and greatly appreciated.
 They act as a signpost for others on their spiritual journey to find this resource.
 They help our podcast rank higher on Apple Podcasts, which exposes our show to more awesome awakened adventurers like you.
 Please take a moment to leave a review on Apple Podcasts.

-You've entered into the world of alternate realities.
+You You've entered into the world of alternate realities.
 Here, paradigms are shifted, minds are blown, and mills are lifted.
-Actual supernatural experiences are brought to life through storytelling by the people who experience that.
+Actual supernatural experiences are brought to life through storytelling by the people who experience them.
 Welcome to Adventures in Mysticism with Leah Grant, where the esoteric is explored and consciousness is expanded.
-Visit adventuresinmysticism.com to further your spiritual development through layers, latest offerings.
+Visit AdventuresinMysticism.com to further your spiritual development through Leah's latest offerings.
 And now we continue with this episode's mystical adventure.Leah Grant: